FrederickC410/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/1bc41d51-fd34-462d-800b-44fb829742f4)
 </p>
 <p>
-Navigate to the Control Panel, then go to Programs and Features to locate and install CGI.
+Navigating to the Control Panel, then going to Programs and Features to locate and install CGI.
 CGI is used to execute PHP scripts and process web requests
 </p>
 <br />